caruccio/agumbe/README.md

 ```

 ## Contributing
-If you wish to contribute or make a feature request, please raise a PR or an issue!
+If you wish to contribute or make a feature request, please raise a [pull request](https://github.com/savithruml/agumbe/pulls) or an [issue](https://github.com/savithruml/agumbe/issues/new/choose).

 ## Contact
 Savithru Lokanath (savithru at colorado dot edu)